skywind3000/atom-shell-commands/README.md

 Misc
 ----
 atom-shell-commands has been tested in windows, mac os and ubuntu.
 You can use 'open' in mac os or '/usr/bin/gnome-terminal' in ubuntu to open a new window and execute your command.

+As executing program in a new terminal window correctly is a little tricky thing, I create a script to let you open a new terminal window to execute your program in both Windows, Linux (ubuntu), Cygwin and Mac OS X, you can try it from: https://github.com/skywind3000/terminal.

 TO-DO
 -----